-It’s a tired old mountain surrounding us, a tired old man with bristly pine whiskers, who lay down on his side in rumpled clothes—lay down to sleep soundly, sinking deeper into the rocky Canadian Shield, a Rip Van slumber.
+It’s a tired old mountain surrounding us, a tired old man with bristly pine whiskers, who laid down on his side in rumpled clothes—laid down to sleep soundly, sinking deeper into the rocky Canadian Shield, a Rip Van slumber.

 The flat valley below is laid out like crazy quilt blocks of lavender-touched green alfalfa and glistening grains, waving in breezes, Holstein Friesians dotting the landscape like fine stitches.